 Rates by age

 Young drivers pay the highest car insurance rates because they are riskier to insure.
-If you are recently licensed or are adding a teen driver to your policy, Geico is going to be a cheaper option than USAA.
-In the table below, you can see each company’s average annual premium for full coverage insurance based on age:
+If you are recently licensed or are adding a teen driver to your policy, in general, Geico is going to be a cheaper option than USAA for newly licensed teen drivers.
+In the table below, you can see each company’s average annual premium for full coverage auto insurance based on age: